This article was originally published in January 2021 but was updated in June 2022.

 “It’s an opportunity to have a clinical person evaluate them while they’re here without having to leave school and without their parents having to leave their jobs and come and take them to the doctor,” Dr. Don Sjoberg, superintendent of Poteau Public Schools shared with the news source.

-Reach out to us directly today to learn more.
+Download our solutions brochure for school-based telemedicine, or reach out to us directly today to learn more.